dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 Looking back at the Verilog we've already seen, `modules` tend to be comprised of two categories of things:

 * *Structural content*, including signals, ports, parameters, and instances of other modules.
 * *Procedural blocks*, which describe the module's behavior, in code that runs procedurally from beginning to end.
 These look a lot like functions or class methods.
-Annotations on each procedural block (`always`, `initial`, et al) describe the sensitivities which will cause them to run.
+Annotations on each procedural block (`always`, `initial`, et al.) describe the sensitivities which will cause them to run.

 These two categories look an awful lot like the classes of object-oriented languages such as Python or C++, or object-oriented-*ish* languages such as Javascript.
 We'll use such a JavaScript class to represent a sample hardware module.